-- G.14 Under the cash cap, no ratepayer can in any circumstances exceed the £110,000 cash cap across all of their hereditaments in England. - G.15 Where a ratepayer has a qualifying connection with another ratepayer, then those ratepayers will be considered as one ratepayer for the purposes of the cash caps.
-A ratepayer shall be treated as having a qualifying connection with another: - (a) where both ratepayers are companies, and - (i) one is a subsidiary of the other, or - (ii) both are subsidiaries of the same company; or - (b) where only one ratepayer is a company, the other ratepayer (the "second ratepayer") has such an interest in that company as would, if the second ratepayer were a company, result in its being the holding company of the other. - G.16 The Retail Hospitality and Leisure Scheme is likely to amount to subsidy.
-Any relief provided by the Council under this scheme will need to comply with the UK's domestic and international subsidy control obligations.
+- F.14 Under the cash cap, no ratepayer can in any circumstances exceed the £110,000 cash cap across all of their hereditaments in England. - F.15 Where a ratepayer has a qualifying connection with another ratepayer, then those ratepayers will be considered as one ratepayer for the purposes of the cash caps.
+A ratepayer shall be treated as having a qualifying connection with another: - (a) where both ratepayers are companies, and - (i) one is a subsidiary of the other, or - (ii) both are subsidiaries of the same company; or - (b) where only one ratepayer is a company, the other ratepayer (the "second ratepayer") has such an interest in that company as would, if the second ratepayer were a company, result in its being the holding company of the other.

-- G.17 To the extent that the Council is seeking to provide relief that falls below the Minimal Financial Assistance (MFA) thresholds, the Subsidy Control Act allows an economic actor (e.g., a holding company and its subsidiaries) to receive up to £315,000 in a 3-year period (consisting of the 2023/24 year and the 2 previous financial years).
-MFA subsidies cumulate with each other and with other subsidies that fall within the category of 'Minimal or SPEI financial assistance'.
-Expanded Retail Discount granted in 2021/22 does not count towards the £315,000 allowance but BEIS COVID-19 business grants and any other subsidies claimed under the Small Amounts of Financial Assistance limit of the Trade and Cooperation Agreement will be counted. - G.18 In those cases, where it is clear to the Council that the ratepayer is likely to breach the cash cap or the MFA limit, then the Council will automatically withhold the relief. - G.19 MFA subsidies above £100,000 are subject to transparency requirements.
+- F.16 The Retail Hospitality and Leisure Scheme is likely to amount to subsidy.
+Any relief provided by the Council under this scheme will need to comply with the UK's domestic and international subsidy control obligations. - F.17 To the extent that the Council is seeking to provide relief that falls below the Minimal Financial Assistance (MFA) thresholds, the Subsidy Control Act allows an economic actor (e.g., a holding company and its subsidiaries) to receive up to £315,000 in a 3-year period (consisting of the 2025/26 year and the 2 previous financial years). - F.18 In those cases, where it is clear to the Council that the ratepayer is likely to breach the cash cap or the MFA limit, then the Council will automatically withhold the relief. - F.19 MFA subsidies above £100,000 are subject to transparency requirements.
 This is not cumulated per beneficiary but applies per subsidy award.
 This means that for every individual subsidy provided of more than £100,000, the Council will include details of the subsidy on the subsidy control database.